An Orthogonally Equivariant Estimator of the Covariance Matrix in High Dimensions and for Small Sample Sizes: Numerical Risk Comparisons with Other Estimators

-where the sum (over $i$) is over all datasets, and $j$ labels the two estimators LW1 and LW2.
-Figure \ref{fig:PRIAL_LW1} and \ref{fig:PRIAL_LW2} are heatmaps of PRIAL with respect to LW1 and LW2 respectively.
-The rows correspond to various simulation scenarios (covariance structure, $p$ and $\gamma$) just described and the columns correspond to various loss functions described in Section \ref{sec:NumRisk}.
-Positive PRIAL or red color indicates our estimator compares favorably with LW1/LW2 and negative PRIAL or blue color indicates the opposite.
-When compared to LW1, our estimator has positive PRIAL 77.1\% of all simulation situations and 90.5\% positive PRIAL when compared to LW2.
-We do acknowledge that positive PRIAL ignores the uncertainty of risk estimates and these numbers should be interpreted accordingly.
-Said this, it seems difficult to arrive at a general conclusion on which estimator (LW1, LW2 or ours) is preferable for which covariance structure or which loss function.
+It seems difficult to arrive at a general conclusion on which estimator (LW1, LW2, LW3 or ours) is preferable for which covariance structure or which loss function although they perform similarly for the majority of scenarios.
 Since LW1 is asymptotically optimal under the Frobenius loss function, one should expect LW1 to be better than our estimator with the Frobenius loss.
-Figure \ref{fig:PRIAL_LW1} confirms this, except in the case in which the true covariance matrix is the identity ($\Sigma_5$).
-This exception with the identity matrix is also expected because our approximate solution with $\kappa=0$ is a true maximum of the marginal likelihood function.
-A similar pattern is also expected when we compare our estimator with LW2 using the Stein's loss function, as LW2 is asymptotically optimal under such loss function.
+Figure \ref{fig:PRIAL_LW1} confirms this, except in the case in which the true covariance matrix is the identity ($\Sigma_5$) and in the case of $t$-distributed data with covariance matrix $\Sigma_8$ when our estimator has an advantage.
+The exception with the identity matrix is also expected because our approximate solution with $\kappa=0$ is a true maximum of the marginal likelihood function.
+For $p \geq 500$, LW1 outperforms our estimator when the true structure is spiked ($\Sigma_4$) under all loss functions and when the true structure represents a PCA-like situation ($\Sigma_2$) under $frob$, $Onenorm$ and $topev$ loss functions.
+It is also expected that LW2, which is optimal under Stein's loss function, would outperform our estimator using Stein's loss.
 However, we observe in Figure \ref{fig:PRIAL_LW2} that, under the Stein's loss function, LW2 is better than our estimator only for the spiked covariance structure ($\Sigma_4$).
-If we compare estimators with respect to the true covariance matrix over all loss functions, LW1 and LW2 are better than or comparable to our estimator for the spiked covariance structure ($\Sigma_4$), while our estimator is better than or comparable to LW1 and LW2 for the $AR(1)$ covariance structure ($\Sigma_3$) and it seems preferable to LW1 (although the latter has its estimate of the smallest eigenvalue closer to the true eigenvalue), and also generally preferable to LW2, when the true covariance matrix is the identity ($\Sigma_5$).
+On the other hand, our estimator tends to outperform LW2 with $\Sigma_8$ (robust case) and $\Sigma_5$ (identity) under multiple loss functions.
+If we compare estimators with respect to the true covariance matrix over all loss functions, LW1 and LW2 are better than our estimator for the spiked covariance structure ($\Sigma_4$), while our estimator is better than LW1 and LW2 when data are generated from a non-normal distribution with fat-tails ($\Sigma_8$) and it seems preferable to LW1 and LW2, when the true covariance matrix is the identity ($\Sigma_5$).
+When we compare our eigenvalue estimators with LW3 (Figure \ref{fig:PRIAL_LW3}), we see a similar pattern: the estimators perform comparably for the majority of scenarios, with LW3 outperforming our eigenvalue estimates for the spiked covariance structure ($\Sigma_4$) when $p \geq 500$ under all eigenvalue loss functions and for $\Sigma_2$ when $p \geq 500$ under the $evl2$ and $topev$.